-- At the i2b finals event, the finalists have 5minutes to pitch their business plans to a 40-strong jury of investors, consultants and experts from the start-up and funding sectors.
-Market potential, founding team, financial feasibility, and pitch are all assessed. - Please bear in mind that if you take part in the jury day, your idea will be exposed to a public audience.
+At the i2b finals event, the finalists have 5minutes to pitch their business plans to a 40-strong jury of investors, consultants and experts from the start-up and funding sectors.
+Market potential, founding team, financial feasibility, and pitch are all assessed.